Skip to main content

 ⚠ Risk Warning

-Beyond Bitcoin: On-Chain Analysis for Other Cryptocurrencies
+Beyond Bitcoin: On-Chain Analysis for Ethereum and Altcoins

 While Bitcoin has the most robust on-chain data history, similar principles apply to Ethereum and other networks.
 Decentralized finance protocols on Ethereum have their own relevant metrics.

-Ethereum-Specific Metrics:
+Ethereum-Specific Metrics

-• Gas fees: Indicate network demand and activity levels
+• Gas Fees: Indicate network demand and activity levels

-Smart Contract Platforms:
+Smart Contract Platform Metrics

-For networks like Solana, Avalanche, or Cardano, focus on active addresses, transaction counts, and protocol-specific TVL data.
 Understanding how smart contracts work helps interpret on-chain activity across these ecosystems.

 Frequently Asked Questions